Python-Test-Engineer/python-test-engineer.github.io/docs/index.md

 ## Purpose

-A set of 'one click install' test suites with increasing functionality, comprising templates, resources and YoutTube videos.
+A set of 'one click install' test suites with increasing functionality, comprising templates, resources and YouTube videos.

 I have collated these into their appropriate test suites so that they run out of the box.
 With highly commented code and reference links, it will enable developers/testers to use and learn about testing.